 Borrowing words from other languages is a phenomenon as old as language itself.
-That's why, even though you probably don't speak French, Latin, German, Spanish, AND Japanese, you can somehow comprehend the following (however unlikely) sentence:
+That's why, even though you probably don't speak French, Latin, German, Spanish, AND Japanese, you can somehow comprehend the following (however unlikely) primary_sentence:

 "I decided to carpe diem and go to a fiesta instead of taking a siesta, but the party was just déjà vu all over again, so I spent most of the time eating sauerkraut and wishing a tsunami would come and sweep me out to sea."